-BULLETIN BOARDS
+ARTICLE 22 BULLETIN BOARDS

 Section 1.
-The City shall allow the Union to use the department bulletin board for the posting of Union notices and bulletins.
+The City shall allow the Union to use department bulletin boards for the posting of Union notices and bulletins.
 Each notice and bulletin shall be signed by the Union officer or representative responsible for posting it and shall be removed as soon as it has served its purpose.